AidanReddy/FermionED/README.md

 # FermionED
-A few functions for many-body exact diagonalization of many-Fermion Hamiltonians in Julia.
+A few functions for exact diagonalization of many-Fermion Hamiltonians in Julia.